metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_bgp_peering_policy_v2alpha1_manifest.md

 Optional:

 - `large` (List of String) Large holds a list of the BGP Large Communities Attribute (RFC 8092) values.
-- `standard` (List of String) Standard holds a list of 'standard' 32-bit BGP Communities Attribute (RFC 1997) values.
+- `standard` (List of String) Standard holds a list of 'standard' 32-bit BGP Communities Attribute (RFC 1997) values defined as numeric values.
+- `well_known` (List of String) WellKnown holds a list 'standard' 32-bit BGP Communities Attribute (RFC 1997) values defined as well-known string aliases to their numeric values.

 <a id="nestedatt--spec--virtual_routers--neighbors--peer_port--selector"></a>